UAMS FERPA Policy Overview

 UAMS observes FERPA regulations through the following rights:

-- The right to inspect and review the student’s education records within 45 days after the day that the University of Arkansas for Medical Sciences (UAMS) receives a request for access.
-A student should submit to the dean’s office or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
-The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+- The student’s right to inspect and review her/his education records within 45 days after the day that the University of Arkansas for Medical Sciences (UAMS) receives a request for access.
+The student should submit to the appropriate official a written request that identifies the record(s) the student wishes to inspect.
+If the student is unsure which official should be contacted, she/he may direct the request to the Office of the University Registrar.
+The University Registrar, in conjunction with the department holding the requested records, will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 Family Policy Compliance Office